judka-uriel/uriel-book/uriel_en.md

 the inevitable attack on neighboring states. -->

 There has long been a frequently debated question about the role of personality in history.
-A bunker rat cannot be called a personality — it has earned nothing to merit that lofty title.
+The bunker rat cannot be called a personality — it has earned nothing to merit that lofty title.
 Therefore, the problem's formulation can be rephrased thus: what are the possibilities for a dictator to influence the historical development of a country.
 In countries without established